Updated on: 11/19/2019

 Washington State does not restrict license renewal based on age alone.
 Drivers can renew their license online or at a local Department of Licensing office.
 Every other renewal has to be done in person.
 The in-person renewal requires a vision test for drivers of all ages.

-The family of this woman crossing the street will be best served by making sure their legal options are best preserved by attorneys who can communicate with the investigators.
+The family of this woman crossing the street will be best served by making sure their legal options are best preserved by a personal injury attorney who can communicate with the investigators.
 Every piece of information is important to cases like these.